Radwanbaba13/MovieRecommenderSystem/README.md

 - Vote_average: Average vote or rating given by viewers. (type: float)
 - Vote_count: Total count of votes received for the movie. (type: int)

-The second dataset is a large dataset which comprises over 26 million ratings for the movies in the previous dataset.
-For 270,000 users in total.
+The second dataset is a large dataset which comprises over 26 million ratings for the movies in the previous dataset for 270,000 users in total.
 The features for this dataset include:
 - Userid: Unique identifier for the user (int)
 - Movieid: ID of the movie being reviewed (int)
 - Rating: User rating on a scale of 0 to 5 (double)